May 7 | A Night to Remember

 The concert will also feature ECHO’s 2025 Young Artist Concerto Competition Winner, 2025 Youth Composition Competition Winner, and a World Premiere by Mark Bueller.
 The concert will take place at St. John Vianney Catholic Church.

-Works Include: Hungarian Rhapsody, Rhapsody in Blue, Variations on “I Got Rhythm”, World Premier of new work by Mark Buller.
+Works Include: Hungarian Rhapsody, Rhapsody in Blue, World Premiere composed by Mark Buller.